esarandon/santa-lucia-cyklar/README.md

 [Visit the website](https://esarandon.github.io/santa-lucia-cyklar/)

 ## About the Project
-Santa Lucia Cyklar is a modern, user-friendly platform to browse and explore bikes from various categories.
+Santa Lucia Cyklar is a modern, user-friendly platform for browsing and exploring bikes from various categories.
 Built with a focus on clarity and ease of use, the website aims to enhance the user’s browsing experience with a visually appealing and responsive design.

 ## Features
 - **Dynamic Grid Layout**: The site displays bikes in a dynamic grid, showcasing their images, descriptions, and other relevant information.